-What are the Fees for the Franchise Applications in Washington?
+What Are the Fees for Franchise Applications in Washington?

-The filing fee for Initial FDD registration in Washington is $600 and the fee for annual FDD renewals and updated is $100.
+The filing fee for initial FDD registration in Washington is $600, and the fee for annual FDD renewals and updated filings is $100.

 Does Washington State Impose Escrow or Impound Conditions?

 The Department of Financial Institutions will evaluate a franchisor’s balance sheet and if, according to the Department, the franchisor possesses insufficient shareholder equity, the Department may impose an impound condition where a franchisor’s registration is contingent upon the franchisor agreeing to escrow its receipt of upfront franchise fees until the franchisee is ready to open the franchised business.
 The following link is to Washington State’s sample impound agreement.
 Alternatively, a franchisor may agree to defer receipt of its initial franchise fee.

 When Do I Have to Renew My Washington FDD Registration?

 You must renew your FDD registration no later than 15 business days prior to the expiration of your then-current registration.
 The franchise registration renewal fee is currently $100.